What We Believe

 Soul Liberty is freedom to have our own opinions and to challenge others in their thinking.
 This leads to diversity and tolerance, as we can disagree and still be friends.
 Having our own opinions and thoughts lead us to a personal relationship with God.

-Autonomy of the Local Congregation is very important, as our church is independent.
+Autonomy of the Local Congregation is very important, as our church is independent. but connected to other churches through our Association (Pioneer Valley) and Region (TABCOM).
 We want to choose our own leaders, our mission, and have control over our property and money.
-We want to provide our own finances for a common goal or purpose.
+We want to provide our own finances for a common goals and purposes.

 Priesthood of All Believers characterizes the church members.
-We are priests as we spread the Word and serve others and the church.
+We are priests as we spread the Word and serve others and the church, each Christian having the authority to bring God's blessing to others; forgiveness, mercy and blessing.

 These roles are intertwined, yet separate.

-The Pastor must be a knowledgeable teacher who is a good listener.
-As a resource person, the Pastor will guide the laity to find what their gifts are and suggest how to use them in their spiritual growth.
-As a mentor, the Pastor needs to encourage and support the laity and the life of the church.
+We expect that the Pastor will have experience and gifts for preaching.
+She/he must be a knowledgeable teacher who is a good listener.
+As a resource person, the Pastor will equip and encourage to guide the laity in finding their gifts and discovering how to use them in their spiritual and practical lives.
+As a mentor, the Pastor needs to inspire and support the laity in the life of the church.
 She/he should be aware of the needs of the congregation and visit people in their homes.
-The Pastor should be a good counselor, some one who you can talk to for guidance and/or referral.
-Working well with the youth is essential.
-The Pastor should be a leader and a mediator between committees, like a CEO with a vision.
-She/he should give direction, not orders.
+The Pastor should be a good counselor, someone who you can talk to for guidance and/or referral.
+Appreciating the needs of younger generations is essential.
+The Pastor should be a leader and a mediator between committees.
+He/she also has a prophetic role to highlight issues of justice and mercy in our society.
 A Pastor has to love and know the Lord personally, and be able to teach the Bible.

-The laity needs to hold the pastor accountable and pray for her/him.
+The laity needs to work with, encourage and pray for the pastor.
 As members of boards and committees, the laity must run the church with the Pastor as a guide.
-Not only do they need to minister to the needs of the congregation, but also they share their faith with the world.
-The laity should be active all the time, not just on Sunday, praying, witnessing, visiting, and supporting the church and Pastor with important responsibilities.
+Not only does the laity need to minister to the needs of the congregation, but also they share their faith and ministry with the world.
+The laity should be active all the time, not just on Sunday, praying, witnessing, visiting, and supporting the church and Pastor.
 Keeping everyone informed of mission projects and fund-raising are also jobs of the laity.
 As they work together they should care for, love, and forgive each other.

 F. THE PURPOSE AND MISSION OF THE CHURCH IN TODAY'S SOCIETY